Warhammer 40K: The Squats, AKA Leagues of Votann Lost To Time

-Squats went missing for a long time and then they got a pair of new minis – but where did they originally come from?
-Let’s take a look back at the squats lost to time.
+Squats went missing for a quarter century and are returning as the Leagues of Votann – but where did they originally come from?
+Let’s take a look back.

 The last time the Squats got a full army release was circa 1993.
-Well over two decades later years later Games Workshop has finally tossed the Squat Clock in the dumpster and brought them back from the dead…sort of.
+Well over two decades later years later Games Workshop has finally tossed the Squat Clock in the dumpster and brought them back from the dead as the all new reimagined Leagues of Votann.

 Meet the Stunties